 Let's explore the full geometry of a bike, starting with each individual part.
 The dynamics of each piece work together to create the best experience for the rider depending on how they choose to use the bicycle.
 By combining all optimized parts together leads to better achievement and endurance.

-Though most retailers sell bikes in small, medium, and large, these sizes aren’t exactly dependable.
-Choosing a customized bike based upon the length of the seat tube is a far better way to guarantee a comfortable stable ride.
+Though most retailers sell bikes in small, medium, and large, these sizes aren't exactly dependable.
+Choosing a customized bike based upon standover height is a far better way to guarantee a comfortable stable ride.

 The head tube resides right under the handlebars connecting the front wheel and the frame of the bike.
 The angle of the head tube can either be slack or steep.
 A steep head tube provides more controlled steering for road biking, while a slack head tube gives you stability for fast rides.

-The chainstay is located between the gears of the back wheel and the pedals.
-Choosing the length of your chainstay will offer different benefits.
+The length from the centre of the bottom bracket to the centre of the rear dropouts.
 Long chainstays keep you stable and create a longer wheelbase.
 Shorter chainstays provide crisp movement and controlled handling.

 Whether you choose a bike for increased performance speed, traveling, adventures, or pleasure, knowing the geometry of your bike is crucial.
 With the right information choosing an ideal bike is easier than ever.
 So what are you waiting for?
 Use your new knowledge to find your perfect fit and start riding!